 A Glance at My Experience

 The first thing I did was contact my insurance carrier using the phone number located at the back of my insurance card.
-Thankfully I got a helpful representative who was able to provide recommended medical suppliers that align with my insurance coverage.
+Thankfully, I got a helpful representative who was able to recommend medical suppliers that align with my insurance coverage.

 Overall, I had two options:

-I figured that getting with a recommended medical supplier was a little more complex than I wanted because some forms required Pre-Authorizations or specific medical codes that I didn’t have on hand.
+I figured that getting with a recommended medical supplier was a little more complicated than I wanted because some forms required Pre-Authorizations or specific medical codes that I didn’t have on-hand.

-I called my Doctor and they were able to send my request to a supplier that the Doctor normally uses and I was able to pick it up as soon as it was ready!
+I called my doctor and they were able to send my request to a supplier that the doctor normally uses.
+During the same day, I was able to pick it up as soon as it was ready.

 Breastfeeding Benefits by Healthcare.gov